 - Guarded (unstable)

-The physician's prognosis statements won't be counted if they do not fit into Colossus's categories.
-To make matters worse, the adjusters typically won't reveal if any of this information is missing.
-They won't tell you how to get more money out of a claim; they will simply assign no value and leave the injured party scratching their head over the low-ball claim value.What is Permanent Impairment?
+The physician's prognosis statements won't be counted if they do not fit Colossus's categories.
+To make matters worse, the adjusters typically won't reveal if this information is missing.
+They won't tell you how to get more money from a claim; they will simply assign no value and leave the injured party scratching their head over the low-ball claim value.What is Permanent Impairment?

-Permanent Impairment refers to the lasting effect of an injury that prevents someone from living a normal life.
-It is stated as a percentage score, i.e., "10% permanent impairment," based on the American Medical Association's Guide to Permanent Impairment, 5th edition.
+Permanent Impairment refers to the lasting effect of an injury that prevents someone from living an everyday life.
+It is a percentage score, i.e., "10% permanent impairment," based on the American Medical Association's Guide to Permanent Impairment, 5th edition.

-For Colossus, the percentage rating is used in a mathematical formula to determine a dollar value range.
+Colossus uses the percentage rating in a mathematical formula to determine a dollar value range.
 These effects are valued in terms of Economic Damages – things like lost wages and working capacity, and Non-Economic Damages – pain and suffering.Calculating Economic Damages of Permanent Impairment

 The economic damages of a permanent impairment rating are the #1 value driver in Colossus.
-The damages are calculated using something called "work-life expectancy," which refers to the average number of years a person is expected to participating in the workforce and earn money.
-This average number is used to generate the amount of money the injured party would have made at their present employment if they weren't injured.
+The damages are calculated using "work-life expectancy," which refers to the average number of years a person is expected to participate in the workforce and earn money.
+This average number generates the money the injured party would have made at their present employment if they weren't injured.

 The final step is to calculate the diminished earnings of the injured party.
-When the injured person was able to work, it is highly likely that they operated in a diminished capacity due to the injuries.
-This reduced capacity results in lower wages, less opportunity for advancement, and a host of other problems.
+When the injured person could work, they likely operated in a diminished capacity due to the injuries.
+This reduced capacity results in lower wages, less opportunity for advancement, and many other problems.

 An AMA Permanent Impairment Rating is the #1 Value Driver in Colossus, and it is also the most overlooked and unused.
 The formula used to calculate value uses the impairment rating to get a percentage of a severity point score and reduces it proportionally by an "age discount."
 The formula looks like this: 150,000 Colossus Severity Points x AMA Impairment Percentage x Age Discount.The Colossus "Age Discount"

-Keep in mind that "age discount," refers to a savings for the insurance company, not the injured party.
+Remember that "age discount" refers to savings for the insurance company, not the injured party.
 Basically, the discount is made to account for less remaining potential work-life and potential years spent suffering due to age.